 Grand Staircase-Escalante National Monument

 Escalante National Monument is actually part of an area that incorporates three different units: Grand Staircase, Kaiparowits, and Escalante Canyons.
 The original area was expanded by President Trump in 2017.
 Per the Bureau of Land Management, the monument area covers almost one million acres of land.
-The numerous acres of rugged land encompasses cliffs and terraces, rugged plateau, river canyons, monoliths, natural bridges, and arches.
+The numerous acres of rugged land encompass cliffs and terraces, rugged plateau, river canyons, monoliths, natural bridges, and arches.
 You’re also in fossil country here!

 Per visitutah.com, the state is open for travel without restrictions, except for wearing a face mask in public.
 However, as always, check with the local government before traveling.